Freemasonry in Turkey: Grand Lodge of Free and Accepted Masons of Turkey

 The Grand Lodge of Turkey (Hür ve Kabul Edilmiş Masonlar Büyük Locası) is the largest Masonic Grand Lodge in Turkey, labouring in the three symbolic degrees of ancient Freemasonry.
 It was established in 1909 and consists of over 250 Lodges in 10 cities around Turkey; including 5 English speaking, 3 French speaking, 1 German speaking and 1 Greek speaking Lodges.
 As of 2020, it has around 17.000 members.
-Being in amity with 158 Grand Lodges around the world, the body is the sole representative of regular Freemasonry in Turkey.
+Being in amity with 158 Grand Lodges around the world, the body claims that they are sole representative of regular Freemasonry in Turkey.

 As a single-ritual jurisdiction, the Lodges on the roll of the Grand Lodge of Turkey uses the Turkish Ritual which stems from modern ritual of Scotland, as well as French and Schröder rituals.
 Almost all Turkish Lodges meet on a bi-weekly basis.
 With the exception of Lodges situated at the Aegean and Mediterranean coastal towns, two to three months summer recess is customary.